Smooth Flow Matching for Synthesizing Functional Data: Copula Flow for Functional Data

-\begin{remark}[Flow Models via Continuous Normalizing Flows]\it Continuous normalizing flows are a flexible subclass of normalizing flow models capable of representing highly complex data distributions \citep{papamakarios2021normalizing}.
+\begin{remark}[Flow Modelling via Continuous Normalizing Flows]\it Continuous normalizing flows are a flexible subclass of normalizing flow models capable of representing highly complex data distributions \citep{papamakarios2021normalizing}.
 They offer several key advantages for flow modeling.
-First, the map \( \phi_{u,t}(\cdot) \) induced by differential equations is always a diffeomorphism, thereby ensuring invertibility throughout the transformation to obtain desirable properties.
-Second, the use of infinitesimal vector fields in \eqref{flow_def} allows for an infinite sequence of nonlinear transformations, which provides high expressive power to approximate a broad class of target distributions.
-Finally, estimating continuous flows is straightforward and computationally efficient: it can be solved by a simple least-squares via flow-matching procedures described in Section~\ref{sec: flow_matching}. \end{remark}
+First, the map \( \phi_{u,t}(\cdot) \) induced by the differential equation is a diffeomorphism, ensuring invertibility throughout the transformation.
+In our case, the diffeomorphism leads to the ``two-maps-from-one-vector-field'' property, which is crucial for copula-based data generation.
+Second, the use of infinitesimal vector fields in \eqref{flow_def} allows for an effectively infinite sequence of nonlinear transformations.
+This multi-step transportation provides greater expressive power for approximating the nonlinear transformations \( F_t^{-1} \circ F_{t,\text{base}} \) and \( F_{t,\text{base}}^{-1} \circ F_t \). \end{remark}

-\begin{remark}[Continuous Normalizing Flows for Functional Data Generation]\it Unlike existing normalizing flows which require estimating only the forward map from a base to a target, we require estimating both the forward map \( F_t^{-1} \circ F_{t,\text{base}} \) and the backward map \( F_{t,\text{base}}^{-1} \circ F_t \) for copula functional data generation.
-This makes continuous normalizing flows particularly well-suited for this task, as both maps can be obtained from \eqref{flow_def} or \eqref{inver_flow_def} via the same vector field $V_{u,t}$.
-Moreover, the continuous normalizing flow framework is especially useful in settings where functional observations are irregular and sparse, as discussed in Section~\ref{sec: SMO}.
-In such cases, it is challenging to construct reliable estimators for both \( F_t^{-1} \circ F_{t,\text{base}} \) and \( F_{t,\text{base}}^{-1} \circ F_t \), while also ensuring that the generated data exhibit realistic features such as smooth trajectories.
-We will show that continuous normalizing flows provide an effective solution to these challenges.